 This is good publicity for you my friend, keep it up!

-Once you achieved a solid viewerbase and are active on your social media channels, brands are going to reach out to you for sponsoring.
+Once you achieved a solid viewer base and are active on your social media channels, brands are going to reach out to you for sponsoring.
 Many live streamers and YouTubers are sponsored for example by G Fuel or even computer manufacturers themselves.
 Check out twitch.tv/lirik and look beneath his streaming window.
-You’ll find neatly organised and themed buttons to click which lead you to various websites for him to make money if you purchase something.
+You’ll find neatly organized and themed buttons to click which leads you to various websites for him to make money if you purchase something.
 He averages around 20.000 viewers per stream who are all going to see these links.

 Say something along the lines ‘If you send a picture of you wearing my shirt I will repost it on my Twitter and Instagram’.
 Boom you just made a couple of thousand dollars in 24h if you are relatively well known on Twitch.

 You can also simply use affiliate links in your channel overlay.
 Link to the headset you are using on Amazon or review some new stuff you just bought and put your affiliate link in the bio.
 People will at least check it out if not even buy and this is an easy but effective way to create a side income stream.
 Just google Amazon Affiliate Program and convince yourself!